jbutcher21/aiclass/docs/senzing_entity_spec.md

 1. Look for fields that reference other entities by their ID.
     - Organization records may have fields that indicate a corporate hierarchy. (e.g., PARENT_ID, CHILD_ID)
-    - Person records may have fields that indicate relationships to companies or other persons.  ()
+    - Person records may have fields that indicate relationships to companies or other persons.  (e.g. COMPANY_ID, EMPLOYER_ID)

-    may have fields like: company_id or employer_id and job title.
     - These should all be mapped as a REL_POINTERs if the other ID of the related record is also going to be mapped to Senzing.
 Otherwise these should be mapped as payload.

 2. Sometimes the source record contains multiple values about the referenced entity, but no key.
     - For example, a contact list has the contact and the company they work for.
 If there are enough features about the company, see [What Features to Map](#what-features-to-map), it should be mapped as its own entity and related back to the contact.
     - This can also happen on transactions such as a wire transfers where the sender and receiver contain features but no reliable unique ID.
-    - When you do create an entity like this, there will be no unique ID to map to, so use a hash of its features as RECORD_ID.
+    - When you do create an entity like this, there will be no unique ID to map to, construct a deterministic RECORD_ID by hashing a normalized concatenation of its identifying attributes.
     - This will likely create many duplicate records.
 If this is a large data source, the duplicates should be removed from the resulting output.

 3. For multi-schema data sources, look for a relationship schema that has fields like id1, id2 and a relationship type or role.
 Relationships **MUST** be considered a child schema for source entity based on whatever the id1 field is.